smash-transport/smash-vhlle-hybrid/docs/developer/new_module.md

 # Adding a new module

-Although the SMASH-vHLLE-hybrid, as implied in the name, was built with a defined set of software modules, it is designed to be easily extensible with new modules.
+Although the Hybrid-handler was built with a defined set of software modules, it is designed to be easily extensible with new modules.
 This allows, amongst other things, to test new algorithms and study model dependency.

 !!! tip "Take inspiration from the existing modules"